-The European Research Infrastructure Consortium for CO2 capture ECCSEL ERIC www.eccsel.org enables open access to a world class research infrastructure in Europe for carbon capture, transport, storage and utilisation (CCUS) researchers and industry across the world).
+The European Research Infrastructure Consortium for CO2 capture ECCSEL ERIC enables open access to a world class research infrastructure in Europe for carbon capture, transport, storage and utilisation (CCUS) researchers and Industry across the world.
 ECCSEL facilitates and coordinates requests for access to facilities within the ECCSEL Research Infrastructure.
-The mission of ECCSEL is to reach out to relevant industry and research communities to determine their research infrastructure needs to enable full-scale deployment of CCUS in Europe.
+The mission of ECCSEL is to reach out to relevant Industry and research communities to determine their needs in terms of research infrastructure in order to enable full-scale deployment of CCUS in Europe.
 The ECCSEL Consortium currently consist of five European countries.

-Case Study 15 Enabling zero CO2 emissions
+CASE STUDY 16 Enabling zero CO2 emissions

-ECCSEL is a distributed research infrastructure with 20 facility owners in the consortium.
+ECCSEL is a distributed research infrastructure with 20 nodes in the consortium.
 ECCSEL ERIC consist of over 80 research facilities and continues to grow.
-Now, ECCSEL is in a transition phase from solely offering the service of open access to research facilities, to a more advanced level of services.
-This is done mainly through the ECCSELERATE project, where a central activity is increased industry collaboration in order to step up the services offered to industry and research communities.
-Enabling these focus areas to expand is expected to contribute to the overall vision of ECCSEL, to enable low to zero CO2 emissions from industry and power generation through research that will provide cost effective CO2 capture, transport, storage and utilization technologies.
-ECCSEL ERIC is advancing in the central focus of collaboration with industry through Horizon Europe pillar 2 engagement.
+Currently, ECCSEL is in a transition phase from solely offering the service of open access to research facilities, to a more advanced level of services.
+This is done mainly through the ECCSELERATE project, where a central activity is increased Industry collaboration in order to step up the services offered to Industry and research communities.
+The expansion of these focus areas is expected to contribute to the overall vision of ECCSEL enabling low to zero CO2 emissions from Industry and power generation through research that will provide cost effective CO2 capture, transport, storage and utilisation technologies.

+ECCSEL ERIC is advancing in the central focus of collaboration with Industry through Horizon Europe Pillar 2 engagement.
 The launch of the Partnerships Processes4Planet, Clean Steel Partnership and Clean Energy Transition Partnership constitute arenas for expanded use of the ECCSEL Infrastructure.
-Working in close connection with the Strategic Research and Innovation Agendas of the European Partnerships secures that ECCSEL ERIC maintains the right research priorities towards our research facilities.
-Likewise, research priorities deriving from the ECCSEL community is also used as input for coming Work Programmes in Horizon Europe.
+Working in close connection with the Strategic Research and Innovation Agendas of the European Partnerships ensures that ECCSEL ERIC maintains the right research priorities towards our research facilities.
+Likewise, research priorities deriving from the ECCSEL community are also used as input for coming Work Programmes in Horizon Europe.